chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/general-dess-martin-oxidation/_index.md

 {{% /callout %}}

 - Secondary alcohols can go through Dess-Martin Oxidation to become a **Ketone**.
-- Primary alcohols can go through Dess-Martin Oxidation to become an **Aldehyde**.

-By Identifying the Alcohol Type, you now know the <mark>product</mark> to expect.
+By Identifying the Alcohol Type, you now know the **product** to expect.

 ### Identifying Side Chains and Alcohol Conversion